Linked Data API

 star this property pref label House of Commons more like this

-star this property question text To ask the Secretary of State for Science, Innovation and Technology, what assessment she has made of the implications for her policies of the findings of the Government’s 2022 Research and innovation workforce survey report. more like this
+star this property question text To ask the Secretary of State for Science, Innovation and Technology, what steps he is taking with (a) scientists, (b) industry and (c) civil society to phase out testing on animals. more like this

-star this property tabling member constituency Kilmarnock and Loudoun more like this
+star this property tabling member constituency Ceredigion Preseli more like this

 star this property tabling member printed